Evitagen/Cryfolio/README.md

 # Cryfolio
-Xamarin Crypto Currency App
+Xamarin Crypto Currency portfolio application.

-A mobile cryptocurrency portfolio tracker that stores all your cryptocurrency portfolios on your anddroid/IOS device and allows you to view portfolio and current prices in real time.
+A mobile cryptocurrency portfolio tracker that stores all your cryptocurrency portfolios on your anddroid/IOS device and allows you to add many different portfolios, View each one or view all at once and see the prices and totals of each held.